 On which nuts and bolts should I use a torque wrench?
 The simple answer is “on every single nut and bolt.”
 While high-end, lightweight components are most likely to be damaged by over-torquing, pretty much every nut or bolt has an optimal torque at which it won’t cause damage and is unlikely to come loose.

 How do I know what torque setting to use?
-Many parts have a torque value printed right on them, but remember there are stem_torquealways 2 parts to consider: The part doing the clamping and the part being clamped.
+Many parts have a torque value printed right on them, but remember there are always 2 parts to consider: The part doing the clamping and the part being clamped.
 In the picture to the right, the stem has a max torque of 6nm, but the carbon steertube may only withstand the clamping force at 5nms.
 Torque values are usually listed as “max-values,” so start low and check to see if the item holds firm.

 If unsure of torque specifications, always call the manufacturer.